falkosch/tic-tac-toe-azure/README.md

   * Use the "Auto new game" option and start a new game to speed up training.
 Turn off the "Auto new game" option to stop training.

+* There is another player type called `Mock computer player (local)`.
+That player randomly selects any free cell when it has turn.

 ## Status

 [![Build Status](https://falko-schwabe.visualstudio.com/tic-tac-toe-azure/_apis/build/status/falkosch.tic-tac-toe-azure%20TicTacToeGame?branchName=master)](https://falko-schwabe.visualstudio.com/tic-tac-toe-azure/_build/latest?definitionId=1&branchName=master)